BIO CONTACT RESEARCH PRESS

 Conduits I,II,III.
 2021, Heat treated steel, double-sided ink monoprints on paper, acrylic cylinders.

 Geophilia (panorama).
-2021, Courtesy of Wil Aballe Art Projects.
+2021.
+Installation view Wil Aballe Art Projects.
+Documentation by Mike Love.